salomoncle/Simulated-Annealing/README.md

-+# Simulated-Annealing
+# Simulated-Annealing
-+Implementation of the Simulated Annealing algorith for the travelling salesman problem
+Implementation of the Simulated Annealing algorith for the travelling salesman problem